gabegm/DataEngineering/data-engineering/theory.md

   * partial: only records which have changed or been added in the source table are extracted
 * Binary Log (binlog) replication
   * complex yet more suitable for large and frequently changing data sets
+  * logs the specifics of every table creation or modification, including every INSERT, UPDATE, and DELETE operation

+## What does CDC mean in databases?

+Change Data Capture is a process which identifies and tracks changes to data in a database.
+This allows real-time or neal-real-time movement of data by moving and processing data continuously as new database events occur.